 “Could the peaceable principle of the Quakers be universally established, arms and the art of war would be wholly extirpated: But we live not in a world of angels…I am thus far a Quaker, that I would gladly agree with all the world to lay aside the use of arms, and settle matters by negotiation: but unless the whole will, the matter ends, and I take up my musket and thank Heaven He has put it in my power.”

 There was a splinter group of Quakers who supported taking up arms who called themselves ‘Free Quakers‘, but Paine was not either aware of them or chose not to join them.
 Paine concludes his criticism of the Quakers in Common Sense more generally, writing:

 “The principles of Quakerism have a direct tendency to make a man the quiet and inoffensive subject of any, and every government which is set over him.”

-Many years later the writer and orator Robert G. Ingersoll wrote:
+Several years later, the writer and orator Robert G. Ingersoll wrote:

 “Thomas Paine had passed the legendary limit of life.
 One by one most of his old friends and acquaintances had deserted him.
 Maligned on every side, execrated, shunned and abhorred – his virtues denounced as vices – his services forgotten – his character blackened, he preserved the poise and balance of his soul.””He was a victim of the people, but his convictions remained unshaken.
 He was still a soldier in the army of freedom, and still tried to enlighten and civilize those who were impatiently waiting for his death.
 Even those who loved their enemies hated him, their friend – the friend of the whole world – with all their hearts.
 On the 8th of June 1809, death came – Death, almost his only friend.”